WAIT for Permission - the key to self control

 It should be a consistent word or phrase: "ok", "all done", "free dog", "that's all!" which tells the dog that the training moment has concluded.
 In other contexts it might tell the dog that he is free collect his reward or do what he was waiting for permission to do - like eat.

-THE RELEASE IS LIKE A "CLICK" - whatever he was doing or feeling at the moment you give the release to eat or go through a doorway, or go meet a person or another animal was reinforced.
+THE RELEASE REWARDS WHATEVER HE WAS DOING OR FEELING AT THAT MOMENT.
+Whatever he was doing or feeling at the moment you give the release to eat or go through a doorway, or go meet a person or another animal was reinforced.

 "Fido, sit - wait"- (set food bowl on floor) - "ok!"
 (Dog eats.)

-It's not only essential for training, it's essential for teaching self control.
-A dog who sees the handler as the conduit to everything it wants and needs, sees the handler as a very valuable person in its life - someone he or she can't live without.
-When the dog is trained to wait for permission to engage in an activity, the handler has control.
+The release is essential for teaching self control.
+A dog who sees the handler as the conduit to everything they want and need, sees the handler as a very valuable person in their life - someone they can't live without.
+When the dog is trained to wait for permission to engage in an activity, the handler has control of his body, even without a leash.

-Dogs are very ego-centric by nature.
-Untrained dogs believe that if they can reach it, it's theirs.
+Untrained dogs naturally follow canine rules of conduct: if they can reach it, it's theirs.
 If they want it, it should be theirs.
-If they can get it before you can, it should be theirs.
+If they can get it before another dog can, it could be theirs.
+If another dog leaves it's bone unattended, it's a free bone!
 Do not have a race with your dog.
-Never compete.
-Teach.
+Act like a human, not a dog.
+Never compete or restrain.
+Teach!

 Dogs who have no impulse control are frustrated and frustrating for their owners.
 They throw temper tantrums when they have to wait or are told they can't have what they want.
 They have no patience.
-They have little or no respect for their handler.
+That frustration will ease when they understand exactly what they CAN do to make what they want happen.
+They have access to what they need by performing the ritual that you taught them.

 A release word is like saying "NOW you may go there, do that, have that thing that you want."